TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/02_lesson/lesson.md

 ## Instructor's Notes

-1. **Do Now**
+### 1. Do Now
 * Display the Do Now on the board.
 * Students type code that edits dictionaries by modifying, adding, or removing key:value pairs.

-2. **Lesson**
+### 2. Lesson

-	* Discuss part 1 of the Do Now.
+#### Part 1 of the Do Now.
+* Discuss what the students learned from and go over what the code is doing.
 * Describe that you can update a value in a dictionary in a similar way to how you would update a value in a list.

-	* Discuss part 2 of the Do Now.
+#### Part 2 of the Do Now.
+* Discuss what the students learned from and go over what the code is doing.
 * Note that you can add values to a dictionary by using the same syntax.
 * Review: How might you check if a value was in a dictionary before adding it?

-	* Discuss part 3 of the Do Now
+#### Part 3 of the Do Now
+* Discuss what the students learned from and go over what the code is doing.
 * Review what **pop** does, as well as what the second argument does.
 * The second argument in `pop` is described as the **default value**.
-This is the value that will be returned if the first argument is not in the dictionary.
+* This is the value that will be returned if the first argument is not in the dictionary.

-3. **Lab**
+### 3. Lab
 * Students will create a word count algorithm that will count the number of words in a list of words.

-4. **Debrief**
+### 4. Debrief
 * Talk about any confusion the students had.
 Discuss additional ideas of how dictionaries might be useful.

-### Accommodation/Differentiation
+## Accommodation/Differentiation
 Some students may need to be explicitly reminded of the `in` keyword to check if a certain key is in their dictionary.

 ## Forum discussion